Yvette is a Christian counselor with a passion to help people find God's purpose. Her articles are sources of daily inspiration.

 We are Significant in Christ

 The Pharisee based his esteem on self and his accomplishments, but the tax collector recognized his depravity and found the mercy of God.
-As Christian women recognize that who we is based on Christ and not ourselves, then we experience healthy self-esteem and find significance.
+As Christian women, we must recognize that our new identity and significance are based on Christ and not ourselves.
+Only then can we experience healthy self-esteem and genuine significance.

 Focus Verse: "To the praise of the glory of His grace, by which He made us accepted in the Beloved" (Ephesians 1:6.
 NKJ).